Understanding data portability for Power Virtual Server

 Power Virtual Server is an Infrastructure as a Service (IaaS) offering.
 As a Power Virtual Server user, you own the data, operating system images, and configuration parameters.
 Power Virtual Server architecture follows a typical on-premises Power deployments to facilitate data portability.
 The infrastructure design enables Power Virtual Server to maintain key enterprise software certification and support as the Power Virtual Server architecture replicates a certified private cloud infrastructure.

-You are responsible for the use of the exported data and setting up the configuration for data portability to other infrastructures.
-You are responsible for planning and execution for setting up an alternative infrastructure.
-The alternative infrastructure must provide similar capabilities to that of Power Virtual Server services.
+You are responsible for the use of the exported data and configuration to enable data portability to other infrastructures.
+You are responsible for creating and executing the plan to set up the infrastructure on a different service provider that has capabilities similar to the Power Virtual Server services.

-For more information about the responsibility assignment (RACI) matrix for Power Virtual Server, see High-level architecture.
+For more information about the responsibility assignment matrix for Power Virtual Server, see High-level architecture.

 Migrating the data